|

 Barrier Reef, Coral Sea, Wreck of the S.S.
 Yongala, Kangaroo Is, Exmouth/Ningaloo

-Bluefin Tuna, Giant Australian cuttlefish mating aggregation.
+Bluefin Tuna, Giant Australian cuttlefish mating aggregation, pregnant

 Azores